Alex-Paris/template_server/README.md

 *express-async-errors* - Let the possibility to use a class to proccess error messages.

+*ioredis* - Redis components.
+(IMPORTANT: "ioredis" works better than "redis" to use with "rate-limiter-flexible" bcoz you can perform a "commandTimeout" that returns an error if there's no return after the initial connection.
+Otherwise, timeout will only work in the first try connection and will freeze requests to API if a command doesn't get any answers).

 *handlebars* - Uses templates to generate HTML or other text formats.

 *jsonwebtoken* - Method to authenticate services in "rest".
 Divided by 3 parts: Headers, Payload and Signature.